karimohsen/Phonebook/README.md

 # Phone book

-Reverse directory service that satisfies the following use cases:
+Reverse directory service that satisfies the following use cases:-

 1.Upload user’s phonebook into DB

 2.Query user profile by number

 3.Query user profiles by name

 ## Getting Started